GaboRenovation/Bootcamp_final/README.md

 This model was trained using 500 estimators, additional training is taking place for this model.

-#### **Third Model - Neural Network to predict daily sales.**
+#### **Third Model - Neural Network to predict weekly sales.**

 This model was trained using 4 hidden layers, with 50, 70, 90 and 110 neurons each one of these had 'relu' as its activation function.
 As it is a regression problem it was compiled using 'mean_squared_error' as loss.
-The model was train for 100 epochs.
+The model was train for 20 epochs.
 Additional training is taking place for this model.

 ### Description and explanation of model’s confusion matrix and accuracy score